bluechristopher/practical_exercises/README.md

-# Hacktoberfest Challenge: Let's contribute to this repository!
+# ASR Hacktoberfest Challenge: Let's contribute to this repository!
 >*Discere Servire – Non Mihi Solum* [To Learn, To Serve – Not for Myself Alone]

 ---